Lars Chittka

-Lars Chittka, FLS, FRES, FSB (born April 1963) is a German zoologist, ethologist and ecologist distinguished for his work on the evolution of sensory systems and cognition, using insect-flower interactions as a model.
+Lars Chittka, FLS, FRES, FRSB (born April 1963) is a German zoologist, ethologist and ecologist distinguished for his work on the evolution of sensory systems and cognition, using insect-flower interactions as a model.

 Life and career

 Born in Germany, Chittka studied Biology at the Georg-August-Universität Göttingen and the Free University of Berlin.
 He obtained his PhD degree under the supervision of Randolf Menzel at the Free University of Berlin.
 Chittka is a recipient of the Royal Society Wolfson Research Merit Award and an Advanced Fellowship from the European Research Council (ERC).
-He is also member of the German National Academy of Sciences Leopoldina, an elected Fellow of the Linnean Society (FLS), the Royal Entomological Society (FRES) as well as the Royal Society of Biology (FSB).
+He is also member of the German National Academy of Sciences Leopoldina, an elected Fellow of the Linnean Society (FLS), the Royal Entomological Society (FRES) as well as the Royal Society of Biology (FRSB).
 He received the Lesley Goodman Award of the Royal Entomological Society in 2006.
-Lars Chittka has been an Editor of Biology’s foremost open access journal PLoS Biology since 2004, and has also been on the Editorial Board of Proceedings of the Royal Society of London Series B (2010-2012) and the Quarterly Review of Biology (2004-2010); he is a member of the Faculty of 1000, and was a Panel Chairman for the European Research Council (2010-2013).
+Lars Chittka has been an Editor of Biology's foremost open access journal PLoS Biology since 2004, and has also been on the Editorial Board of Proceedings of the Royal Society of London Series B (2010–2012) and the Quarterly Review of Biology (2004–2010); he is a member of the Faculty of 1000, (now known as Faculty Opinions) and was a Panel Chairman for the European Research Council (2010–2013).
 He is also the founder of the Research Centre for Psychology at Queen Mary University of London, where he is a Professor of Sensory and Behavioural Ecology.